How To Service The Front Brake Caliper On Your 2009 – 2010 Honda CRF450r

 I don’t recommend using water unless you have compressed air to completely dry the caliper body.

-Check the caliper components for any signs of obvious wear or damage.
+Check the caliper components for any signs of noticeable wear or damage.

 One of these pistons is pitted, so I will need to sand that down.